Meet the Staff

 Pronouns: She/Her/Hers

-Lanett worked at USC Widney Alumni House before coming to Office of Student Accessibility Services in 2017.
-She is the front line contact for students, families and campus partners providing general guidance regarding OSAS registrations process and policies.
+Lanett worked at the USC Widney Alumni House before joining the Office of Student Accessibility Services in 2017.
+She is the front-line contact for students, families, and campus partners, providing general guidance regarding the OSAS registration process and policies.
 She also enjoys music and attending U2 concerts.

 One of Lanett’s favorite quotes: